brassica-collective/handbook/content/brassica/handbook/Howtos/buddies_guidelines.md

 ### Review Conditions

-These guidelines  will be reviewed in any of the following circumstances:
+These guidelines (Version 2) will be reviewed in any of the following circumstances:

 * When an agreement is amended in ways that impact the implementation of these guidelines
 * When an amendment is proposed to these guidelines